oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

-## Installing the WLS Kubernetes Operator
+## Installing the WebLogic Kubernetes Operator
-We depend on the [WLS Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator) to create and manage WLS domains.
+We depend on the [WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator) to create and manage WebLogic domains.
 For detailed installation information, see [Install the Operator](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-operators/installation/).

 In this example, we provide the steps to install the 2.1 release of the WLS Kubernetes Operator.

 ### Pulling the Images
-We need two images, one is the WLS Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the other is the WebLogic image from [Oracle Container Registry](https://container-registry.oracle.com).
+We need two images, one is the WebLogic Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the other is the WebLogic Server image from [Oracle Container Registry](https://container-registry.oracle.com).
 Before pulling the image, you need to:
 - Aquire an user account to the image site.
 - Log in to the site in your browser, find the image and accept the license.

-Pull the WLS Kubernetes Operator 2.1 image.
+Pull the WebLogic Kubernetes Operator 2.1 image.
 ```
 docker login
 docker pull oracle/weblogic-kubernetes-operator:2.1
 ```
-Pull the WebLogic 12.2.1.3 image.
+Pull the WebLogic Server 12.2.1.3 image.
 ```
 docker login container-registry.oracle.com
 docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.3